"Our child jumps out of bed every morning to get to TPH." — Iron sharpens iron: driven, like-minded peers who push and support each other.

 Fridays run on a late-start schedule.

-Every student is checked in each morning through TPH Attendance, our in-house attendance system.
+TPH ST. LOUISEvery student is checked in each morning through TPH St. Louis Attendance, our in-house attendance system.
 Arrivals, tardies, early pickups, and absences are logged daily, and staff monitor morning readiness in real time.
 Built for busy families: each Sunday, parents enter the week's schedule in minutes from a link texted to their phone — and our live attendance line handles last-minute changes on the fly.
 If something is off, we know — and your family hears from us.

 Development as a person — not just a student-athlete.